 Water Use Restrictions

-There are currently no outdoor water use restrictions in effect.
-Outdoor water use restrictions are part of the region's efforts to conserve water during drought-prone summer months as guided by the region's Drought Management Plan.
+Outdoor water use regulations are guided by the region's Drought Management Plan.
 Stages may be called at different times in different communities.

-These frequently asked questions and answers pertain to Outdoor Water Use Restrictions.
+These frequently asked questions and answers pertain to Outdoor Water Use Regulations.

-CLICK HERE to find out what restrictions are in place for each of the stages.
+CLICK HERE to find out what regulations are in place for each of the stages.

-CLICK the image below to launch our water use restrictions application:
+CLICK the image below to launch our water use regulations application:

 Do you have an irrigation system?
 Please update your controls to the new times for your address.
 Rain sensors are required on all systems to prevent watering in the rain.